Kickskii/G15ae-Bible/The Plan Outline.md

 -show how to disable windows telemetry and driver updates from windows update disable firmware device to completely block bios updates

-Bios Recommendation + why 316 and in which case its fine to use latest(iets) explaining differences between the bios versions as per personal findings
+Bios Recommendation + why 316 and in which case its fine to use latest(iets) #new_section explaining differences between the bios versions as per personal findings

 setting up the Flash drive/SSD for UMAF Bios Editor as well as the Optional downgrade